Postdoctoral Fellow (Ames Laboratory, USDOE and Iowa State University; 1999-2005)

 - Renewable energy: Optical spectroscopy of pigment-protein light-harvesting photosynthetic complexes - energy transfer and charge transfer.

-- Biophotonics / Protein structure and [low-temperature] dynamics - Protein-chlorophyll complexes as model systems.
+- Low-temperature protein dynamics with protein-chlorophyll complexes as model systems.
 Heat transfer in proteins and through protein-water interfaces.
 Energy landscapes and dynamics in amorphous solids.